RISE Permian Basin hands out info

 “The trauma of the event and the grief that accompanies that doesn’t just stop,” Blackketter said.
 “When the funeral is over, you don’t just get over it and go on.
 It takes a while.
 You have to process it and for some people processing takes longer than others.

 Chris Barnhill, the CEO for PermiaCare and a RISE Permian Basin steering committee member, said the organization plans to host more events in the future, but nothing has been set in stone.
-Barnhill said RISE Permian Basin starting interviewing people for a coordinator.
+Barnhill said RISE Permian Basin has started interviewing people for a coordinator.

 Participating organizations in RISE Permian Basin include the Ector County Independent School District, PermiaCare, Nonprofit Management Center, Permian Basin Area Foundation, the City of Odessa, Odessa College, Odessa Ministerial Alliance and 211 Permian Basin.